Uranium mining by country: United States

 Most uranium ore in the United States comes from deposits in sandstone, which tend to be of lower grade than those of Australia and Canada.
 Because of the lower grade, many uranium deposits in the United States became uneconomic when the price of uranium declined sharply in the 1980s.
-Today nearly all uranium operations in the United States are In-situ leach.
+Today nearly all uranium operations in the United States are in-situ leach.

 Regular production of uranium-bearing ore in the United States began in 1898 with the mining of carnotite-bearing sandstones of the Colorado Plateau in Colorado and Utah, for their vanadium content.
 The discovery of radium by Marie Curie, also in 1898, soon made the ore also valuable for radium.
 Uranium was a byproduct.
-By 1913, the Colorado Plateau uranium-vanadium province was supplying about half of the world supply of radium.
+By 1913, the Colorado Plateau uranium-vanadium province was supplying about half of the world's supply of radium.
 Production declined sharply after 1923, when low-cost competition from radium from the Belgian Congo and vanadium from Peru made the Colorado Plateau ores uneconomic.

 Mining revived in the 1930s with higher prices for vanadium.
 American uranium ores were in very high demand by the Manhattan Project during World War II, although the mining companies did not know that the by-product uranium was suddenly valuable.
 The late 1940s and early 1950s saw a boom in uranium mining in the western US, spurred by the fortunes made by prospectors such as Charlie Steen.

 Uranium mining declined with the last open pit mine (Shirley Basin, Wyoming) shutting down in 1992.
 United States production occurred in the following states (in descending order): New Mexico, Wyoming, Colorado, Utah, Texas, Arizona, Florida, Washington, and South Dakota.
 The collapse of uranium prices caused all conventional mining to cease by 1992.
-In-situ leach mining has continued primarily in Wyoming and adjacent Nebraska as well has recently restarted in Texas.
+In-situ leach mining has continued primarily in Wyoming and adjacent Nebraska as well as has recently restarted in Texas.
 Rising uranium prices since 2003 have increased interest in uranium mining in the United States.